CamHenlin/MessagesForMacintosh/README.md

 - [serialperformanceanalyzer](https://github.com/CamHenlin/serialperformanceanalyzer) - used to analyze the performance of many different parts of the application during its development lifecycle

 ## Limitations / areas for improvement
-Messages for Macintosh is not perfect.
+Messages for Macintosh is not perfect, but it is usable.
 Here are some known limitations and things that could be improved:

 - 10 conversations at a time, with the ability to open a new conversation if you know the recipient's address book entry.
 Nuklear supports scrolling and we could likely add more to the list, but the performance may begin degrading on 68000-based systems.
 - Up to the most 15 recent messages are displayed in your selected chat.
 No pagination.
 Nuklear supports scrolling so we could add more messages, but again it may be slow on 68000-based systems if we do that